 Years 7-9 at Wimbledon site.
-There will be 4-5 places available at the FACE Youth school in Sep 2018.
+There are now no more places available at our Wimbledon school, for Sep 2018.

-Year 10 at Moorings.
-There are two places free in Sep 2018.
+Year 9 or 10 at Moorings.
+There is one place available for Sep 2018.
 Class size 4-5 students

 Years 7-9 at Adeline.
 There is one place free for Sep 2018.
 Class size 2-4 students.